 This is my confession.

 Yet, still, I daydream.
 If this article gets out into the world maybe it will go viral and entrepreneurs everywhere will unite.
 We'll take off our bravado masks, and take down our 'hustle' Instagram posts.
 Suddenly thousands of uplifting comments will pour in and miracles will soon follow.
 (Cue Rocky theme song.)

 Richard Branson and brilliant-minded, Ted-talking CEO's will applaud this for the brutally honest soul-baring post that it is.
 Naturally, they’ll contact me and we will start changing the world together.
 We will make all the headlines, my business will soar and OMG Ellen’s people will call – right?

 The facts are that I’m damn good at what I do and I have years of wins to prove it.
 I’m smart and I know it.
 “And dog-gone-it people like me.”
 Stuart Smalley But that’s not enough as a business owner.
 Not even close.

 Embracing the skill sets needed to expand is tough, and hiring the right people, at the right time is even more difficult not to mention risky.
-The challenges pile up and become a massive paralyzing mountain to climb.
-(Did I mention that I’m afraid of heights?)
+The challenges pile up and become a massive mountain to climb.

-Despite that, I’ve learned that fear and ultimately failing is an essential ingredient for success.
+Despite that, I’ve learned that fear and ultimately failure are essential ingredients for success.
 It’s deeply intimidating knowing that I’m going to screw things up but the truth is that it’s inevitable.

 Profound lessons emerge out of failure.